Experience

 Reversal of Domestic Violence Protective Order

 The Petitioner, Bai, accused Zhang of committing domestic violence against her.
 At the initial Domestic Violence Hearing, Zhang was self-represented, and the court found that he committed Domestic Violence.
 As a result, the court entered a 2-year no-contact order against Zhang.
-Zhang hired Jeff to help him, and Jeff appealed the case before a Judge, using a process known as a Revision.
-Using only the evidence presented by Bai at her initial hearing, Jeff was able to overturn the Domestic Violence Order against Zhang and have it completely dismissed.
+Zhang hired Admon Law Firm to help him, and we appealed the case before a Judge, using a process known as a Revision.
+Using only the evidence presented by Bai at her initial hearing, we convinced the Court to overturn the Domestic Violence Order against Zhang and have it completely dismissed.

 Mountain Mama Distillery Inc. v.
 KCB Enterprises, LLC